microsoft/vscode-docs/docs/languages/html.md

 We also offer up suggestions for elements, tags, some values (as defined in HTML 5), Ionic and AngularJS tags,

 You can also work with embedded CSS and JavaScript.
-However, note that script and style includes are not followed: The language support ony looks at content of the HTML file.
+However, note that script and style includes are not followed: The language support only looks at content of the HTML file.

 You can trigger suggestions at any time by pressing `kb(editor.action.triggerSuggest)`.